 Common Wasp (Vespula vulgaris)

-The Common Wasp is found in Bristol and throughout the northern hemisphere and has been introduced to countries in the southern hemisphere such as Australia and New Zealand.
+The Common Wasp is found in Bristol and throughout the northern hemisphere.
+This wasp has also been introduced to countries in the southern hemisphere such as Australia and New Zealand.

 Length: 15 – 20mm long